Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_time_series_using_snowflake_streaming_sis_ml_notebooks/getting_started_with_time_series_using_snowflake_streaming_sis_ml_notebooks.md

 > We'll need to update the setup worksheet with your **PUBLIC KEY** to be used during the initial Snowflake setup.

-### Retrieve Snowflake Private Keypair
+### Retrieve Snowflake Private Key-Pair
-As part of the GitHub Codespace setup, an OpenSSL Private Keypair was generated in the VS Code `keys` directory.
+As part of the GitHub Codespace setup, an OpenSSL Private Key-pair was generated in the VS Code `keys` directory.

 Retrieve the **PUBLIC KEY** value from the `keys/rsa_key.pub` file.
-This will be need in the setup worksheet.
+This will be needed in the setup worksheet.

 > aside negative
 >